avaneev/biteopt/README.md

 [0; 1].

-While constraint satisfaction is generally not the best area of application of derivative-free methods, value constraints can be implemented as penalties, in this way: constraint c1:x1+2.0\*x2-3.0\*x3<=0 can be used to adjust objective function value: cost+=(c1<=0?0:100000+c1*9999), with 100000 penalty base (barrier) and 9999 constraint scale chosen to assure no interaction with the expected "normal" objective function values while providing a useful gradient.
+While constraint satisfaction is generally not the best area of application of derivative-free methods, value constraints can be implemented as penalties.
-Note that if the solution's value is equal to or higher than the penalty base it means either a feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
+The author has found a general effective method to apply value constraints via penalties.
+In the code below, `n_con` is the number of constraints, `con_nonmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear penalty values for each constraint (penalty value should be set to 0 if it meets the tolerance).
+Models with up to 190 constraints, both equalities and non-eqalities, were tested with this method.

+	double pns = 0.0;
+	int i;

+	for( i = 0; i < n_con; i++ )
+	{
+		pns = pns * pow( 4.0, 1.0 / n_con ) + pn[ i ] * pn[ i ];
+	}

+	cost += 1e8 * ( con_notmet * con_notmet + pns );

+In essence, this method transforms each penalty value into a quadratic penalty value, places each penalty value into its own value range, and also applies a quadratic "barrier value" that depends on the number of constraints not met.
+The barrier value is suitably large for most practical constraint programming problems.

 See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both non-equalities and equalities.
-Sometimes using quadratic penalties may be more effective than adding the aforementioned barrier constant.
+To effectively solve constraint programming problems, the CBiteOptDeep class should be used, with M=6 or higher.

 It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint